nickolashkraus/continuing-education/LFS151x/ch_11/notes.md

 ## Tools

 We have already looked at Kubernetes in earlier chapters.
-Let’s now look at some of the tools that help us with CI/CD, which integrate well with Kubernetes for Cloud Native applications:
+Let's now look at some of the tools that help us with CI/CD, which integrate well with Kubernetes for Cloud Native applications:

 * [Helm](https://www.helm.sh) It is a popular package manager for Kubernetes.
 Helm packages Kubernetes applications into Charts, with all the artifacts, objects, and dependencies an entire application needs in order to successfully be deployed in a Kubernetes cluster.
 Using Helm Charts, which are stored in repositories, we can share, install, upgrade, or rollback an application that was built to run on Kubernetes.
 Helm is a graduated project of [CNCF](https://www.cncf.io).